yumouwei/hbtepLib/readme.md

 2. It has the object inspector (now called Help) which will instantly show any documentation (instructions) associated with any command you are writing.
 In my code base, I've documented a lot (but not all) of the functions in order to make them easier to use.
 To make use of this second feature, I recommend going to Preferences -> Help and selecting "Automatic connections" for both "editor" and IPython-Console"

-## Tips for installing MDSplus

-Installing MDSplus is typically the hardest part of this entire process.
-Start [here](http://www.mdsplus.org/index.php?title=Downloads&open=82992333933183500305&page=Software%2FDownloads) and carefully follow their instructions.

-##### Alternate method for installing MDSplus

-I've only tried this once, but it worked on the first go for me.
-It was also MUCH easier than doing the above.

-  1. Download the [MDSplus sources](http://www.mdsplus.org/index.php?title=Downloads&open=82992333933183500305&page=Software%2FDownloads#MDSplus_Sources) stable file.
-[Direct link](https://github.com/MDSplus/mdsplus/archive/stable.zip).
-  2. Extract the compressed files and navigate to ```/mdsplus-stable/mdsobjects```
-  3. Rename the ```plasma``` directory to ```MDSplus```.
-This is case sensitive so be careful.
-  4. Move this directory to whereever you keep your python libraries.
-  5. Add the directory where the MDSplus folder sits to your PYTHONPATH environment.
-Spyder has an option under ```Tools``` to do this.
-For Ubuntu, modfiy your .bashrc file as described [here](https://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath).